pwwang/pipen/docs/specify-input-and-output-of-a-process.md

 {% raw %}
 ## Specify input of a process

-The input of a process of basically a `dict` with keys the placeholders and the values the input channels:
+The input of a process of basically a `dict` with keys as the placeholders and the values as the input channels:

 ```python
 p = Proc()